Hot Wheels Logo

-High-speed racing and overcoming obstacles are encrypted in the fiery Hot Wheels logo.
+The fiery Hot Wheels logo encodes high-speed racing and overcoming obstacles.
 Cars rush along curved tracks, leaving only a ghostly trail behind them.
-The emblem conveys the feeling of flight and the hot emotions of the riders.
+The emblem conveys a sense of flight and the riders’ intense emotions.

 Hot Wheels: Brand overview